The information below provides details on what to expect in the studio when taking part in a Watershed residency.

 Windgate Studio features:

-- A single-level floor plan designed for ceramic work with easy access to raw materials, kilns, a glaze room, plaster room, and spray booth
+- 4,800 square feet of studio space with a single-level, open-concept floor plan designed for ceramic work with easy access to raw materials and kilns

 - Temperature regulation in all seasons